esromneb/AsyncBehaviorTree/README.md

 # Log Details
 If a fallback has 2 failures and a success under it.
 The nodes will stay marked as such.
 Once the final fallback has completed.
 The log will "go back" and mark the nodes from "failure" to "idle".
 The success will be marked from "success" to "idle".
 This "dims" the entire subtree.
 Then the Fallback will be marked success.
 I don't copy this behavior very well atm.

+# Log Playback
+Because the log file-format is so complex, I opted to wrap part of actual [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) in WASM, and then call the internals to get log files.
+This is optional as running WASM can be complicated.
+If you don't need logs you can skip reading this.
+See `setFileLogger()`

 # Rules